zhangshaolei1998/Awesome-Simultaneous-Translation/README.md

 # Awesome Simultaneous Translation

 This repository collects the tookits, common datasets and paper list related to the research on **Simultaneous Translation**.
-It is a great honor if this repository brings some help or reference to your research.
+It is a great honor if this repository brings some help or reference to your research.:blush:

 This repository is continuously updating...